Condensed and revised from

 Satan, appearing as Christ, brings an end to the rule of all religious leaders, including the Islamic Caliph who has been ruling Islam from Jerusalem.
-Al-Qaeda, the Muslim Brotherhood, Al-Shabaab, Boko Haram—no Islamic group will help to sustain the Caliph’s rule, because all, including the Caliph himself, will now be following this false Christ.
+No Islamic group—not Al-Qaeda, the Muslim Brotherhood, Al-Shabaab, Boko Haram—will help to sustain the Caliph’s rule, because all, including the Caliph himself, will now be following this false Christ.

-Daniel 12:1 And at that time [immediately following the fulfillment of Daniel 11:45, while this false Christ is ruling Planet Earth] shall Michael stand up, the great prince [Christ is our great prince] which stands for the children of your people [probation closes; Christ puts on His royal robes and reigns]: and there shall be a time of trouble, such as never was since there was a nation even to that same time [see Revelation 16—Armageddon, the seven last plagues, and the destruction of the world at the Second Coming]: and at that time your people [all of the saints, not just the Jewish Christians] shall be delivered, everyone that shall be found written in the book.
+Daniel 12:1.
+And at that time [immediately following the fulfillment of Daniel 11:45, while this false Christ is ruling Planet Earth] shall Michael stand up, the great prince [Christ is our great prince] which stands for the children of your people [probation closes; Christ puts on His royal robes and reigns]: and there shall be a time of trouble, such as never was since there was a nation even to that same time [Armageddon, the seven last plagues, and the destruction of the world at the Second Coming—see Rev. 16]: and at that time your people [all of the saints, not just the Jewish Christians] shall be delivered, everyone that shall be found written in the book.

 The urgent question, then, is how can we be delivered from this soon-to-arrive time of trouble?
-We’ve got to somehow get our names written into that book if we want to be delivered.
-Let me tell you how to get that done—you’re going to have to buy your way into this book!
+We’ve got to somehow get our names written in that book if we want to be delivered.
+Let me tell you how to get that done: You’re going to have to buy your way into this book!
 Did you read that right?
 Do I have your attention?
 Read the following carefully—this is the most important point of this booklet.

-According to what Jesus Himself taught, you’re going to have to buy your way into this heavenly book: “The kingdom of heaven is like treasure hidden in a field, that a man found and concealed, and in his joy he goes and sells everything that he has and buys that field.”
-Matthew 13:44.
+According to what Jesus Himself taught, you’re going to have to buy your way into this heavenly book: “The kingdom of heaven is like treasure hidden in a field, that a man found and concealed, and in his joy he goes and sells everything that he has and buys that field” (Matt.
+13:44).

-“Love is patient, love is kind, love is not jealous, it does not boast, it does not become conceited, it does not behave dishonorably, it is not selfish, it does not become angry, it does not keep a record of wrongs.”
-1 Corinthians 13:4, 5.
+“Love is patient, love is kind, love is not jealous, it does not boast, it does not become conceited, it does not behave dishonorably, it is not selfish, it does not become angry, it does not keep a record of wrongs” (1 Cor.
+13:4, 5).

 All of us come with these traits of character as standard equipment.
-And yet this is exactly what is needed to buy this field and take possession of the Treasure.
-This Treasure is a free gift to everyone who buys the field.
-If I decide to hold on to resentment toward someone, I will not have enough to purchase the field.
+And yet this is exactly what is needed to buy the “field” and take possession of the “treasure.”
+The “treasure” is a free gift to everyone who buys the “field.”
+If I decide to hold onto my resentment toward someone, I will not have enough to purchase the field.
 The parable says that he sold everything that he had!

-And when we do that, when we give to God all our sin in full surrender (buy the field), He gives to us His character of love as a free gift (the hidden Treasure).
-And when you take that gift, God writes your name in that Book of Life.
-That gift radically changes us.
-It replaces anger, jealousy, gluttony, drunkenness, sexual addictions, pride; it replaces every fallen human trait with God’s righteous love— with His patience, kindness, selflessness, and humility.
+And when we do that—when we give to God all our sin in full surrender to buy the field—He gives to us His character of love as a free gift.
+That is the hidden “treasure.”
+And when you receive that gift, God writes your name in His book of life.
+His gift radically changes us.
+It replaces anger, jealousy, gluttony, drunkenness, sexual addictions, and pride; it replaces every fallen human trait with God’s righteous love—with His patience, kindness, selflessness, and humility.

 This is the whole point of the Bible.
-“And if I have prophecy and know all the secrets [if I can explain Daniel 2 and 11], and all the knowledge, and if I have all the faith, so as to remove mountains, and have not love, I am nothing.”
-1 Corinthians 13:2.
+“And if I have prophecy and know all the secrets [even explaining Daniel 2 and 11], and all the knowledge, and if I have all the faith, so as to remove mountains, and have not love, I am nothing” (1 Cor.
+13:2).

-Not only am I nothing; my name will not be written in the book.
-I will be totally exposed to this coming crisis and will not be delivered out of it.
-If you are serious about getting and keeping your name written in that book, in addition to the Bible, here are three important books that you need to read:
+Not only am I nothing, but my name will not be written in the book.
+I will be totally exposed to the coming crisis, and I will not be delivered out of it.
+If you are serious about getting and keeping your name written in that book, here are three important books that you need to read in addition to the Bible:

 The Great Controversy